joepress/firstcapstone_twitch/README.md

 * Allows users to watch six different streams.
 * Allows users to go through previous searches and pull up info based on selected option.

-* Potential features to come: wider search capability, add amount of followers each streamer has.
+* Potential features to come: wider search capability, add amount of followers each streamer has, amount of viewers each streamer currently has.
 Will continue to work on this to improve.

 ### AJAX call and state object the project works through vv